Anne of France: Early life

 Anne was born at the Chateau of Genappe in Brabant on 3 April 1461, the eldest surviving daughter of King Louis XI of France and Charlotte of Savoy.
 Her brother, Charles would later succeed their father as Charles VIII of France.
-Her younger sister Joan became for a brief period, a queen consort of France as the first wife of Louis XII.
+Her younger sister Joan of France, Duchess of Berry, became queen consort of France as the first wife of Louis XII for a brief period.

 Marriage

 Anne was originally betrothed to Nicholas, Duke of Lorraine, and was created Viscountess of Thouars in 1468 in anticipation of the marriage.
 However, Nicholas broke the engagement to instead pursue Mary of Burgundy, and then died unexpectedly in 1473, prompting Louis to take back the fiefdom.
 That same year, on 3 November, Anne married Peter of Bourbon instead, and took up rule of the Beaujolais at the same time, when her husband was ceded the title of 'Lord of Beaujeu' by his brother the Duke of Bourbon.
 Anne was just twelve years old at the time.